What Landlords Can Do To Recover Rent

-At the Law Offices of Patricia Turnage, we assist landlords in pursuing these tenants who are in breach of contract.
+At the Law Offices of Patricia Turnage, we assist landlords in pursuing tenants who are in breach of contract.
 We have more than 15 years of experience working with clients in the Bay Area on landlord-tenant issues.
-This means we know the real estate and rental laws in the area.
-We will help you seek judgments against these tenants who owe rent in arrears and advise you on enforcement options for your case.
+This means we know the real estate and local rent control ordinances in your city.
+We will help you seek judgments against tenants who owe rent in arrears and advise you on enforcement options for your case.
 Call us to discuss your recovery of rent case with a lawyer at 510-470-5044.

 Watch For Signs A Tenant Has Abandoned A Property